|Summary Prospectus||February 28, 2012|

-The Direxion Daily Large Cap Bull 3X Shares (Fund) seeks daily leveraged investment results.
+The Direxion Daily Small Cap Bear 3X Shares (Fund) seeks daily leveraged investment results.
 The pursuit of daily leveraged goals means that the Fund is riskier than alternatives that do not use leverage because the Funds objective is to magnify the performance of the Index.
-The pursuit of daily leveraged investment goals means that the return of the Fund for a period longer than a full trading day may bear no resemblance to 300% of the return of the Index for such longer period because the aggregate return of the Fund is the product of the series of daily leveraged returns for each trading day.
+The pursuit of daily leveraged investment goals means that the return of the Fund for a period longer than a full trading day may bear no resemblance to -300% of the return of the Index for such longer period because the aggregate return of the Fund is the product of the series of daily leveraged returns for each trading day.
 The path of the benchmark during the longer period may be at least as important to the Funds return for the longer period as the cumulative return of the benchmark for the relevant longer period, especially in periods of market volatility.
 Further, the return for investors that invest for periods less than a full trading day or for a period different than a trading day will not be the product of the return of the Funds stated goal and the performance of the target index for the full trading day.

-The Fund is designed to be utilized only by knowledgeable investors who understand the potential consequences of seeking daily leveraged investment results, understand the risks associated with the use of leverage and are willing to monitor their portfolios frequently.
+The Fund is designed to be utilized only by knowledgeable investors who understand the potential consequences of seeking daily leveraged investment results, understand the risks associated with shorting and the use of leverage, and are willing to monitor their portfolios frequently.
 The Fund seeks daily leveraged investment results relative to the Index and is different and riskier than similarly benchmarked exchange-traded funds that do not use leverage.
 Therefore, the Fund is not intended to be used by, and is not appropriate for, investors who do not intend to actively monitor and manage their portfolios.

 Fees and Expenses of the Fund